Emergency Management

 Special Weather Statement:

-The National Weather Service has issued a Coastal Flood Advisory in effect for Ocean City, Strathmere and nearby coastal areas from 3 a.m.
-Saturday (March 9) through 12 p.m.
-Sunday (March 10).
+The National Weather Service has issued a Flood Warning in effect for Ocean City through 6:15 p.m.
+Friday, July 12.

-Residents should be prepared to move vehicles to safe places before going to bed on Friday night.
-The roads closer to the beach including Central and Wesley avenues are typically at higher elevation.
-Parking at all municipal lots in Ocean City is free.
+Be prepared to move vehicles.
+The roads closer to the beach including Central and Wesley avenues are at higher elevation.
 Parking also will be available at the Trinity United Methodist Church at 20 North Shore Road in Marmora (please read letter from Trinity if you take advantage of this service).

 For Police & Fire Department emergencies, call 911.
 For non-emergencies, call 609-399-9111.